GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 Mastery (3): -3 Might cost, Cost: 1 (Base 4, -3 mastery), Init: Qik - 4 (Base Qik - 4), Fatigue: 1 Level, Penetration: -5
 *(Base 15, +1 Conc, +3 Sight)*

-There are similar potions that may grant the *Fiery Breath* Power or the *Poisonus Skin* Power and many others.
+There are similar potions that may grant the *Fiery Breath* Power or the *Tay al-Ard (Travel)* Power and many others but most of them are jinn powers that Aydamir saw in his travels and adventures.
 This potion costs at least 7 doses of Sovereign Reagent or 7 pawns of vis.
 *(Base 20, +1 Sun)*

 ### Tueor Salutem

 **Protective Powder of the Cautious Alchemist**
-SuSa 15
+TuSa 15
 **R**: Touch, **D**: Month, **T**: Ind
 **Pen:** 0, 1 charge
 This powder grants a +10 bonus to Soak Total against damage caused by a laboratory explosion.
 Soban Alchemists usually experiment in laboratory to achieve greater heights and reach the pinnacle of alchemy but this is dangerous and they need a *safety net* in case something goes wrong.
 This powder may be crafted to grant a +20 bonus while lasting only Sun duration, in case the alchemist wants to experiment on many powders in that time frame.
 *(Base 5, +2 Month)*

+**Fumes of Fire Quenching**
+TuSa 35
+**R**: Touch, **D**: Sun, **T**: Ind
+**Pen:** 0, 1 charge
+This powder-like substance is ignited in the middle of a city and a fog-like smoke quickly fills all the streets and alleys.
+The fumes grant a +20 bonus to Soak Total against fire, even someone completely engulfed by fire could survive.
+This substance was commisioned by the Ministry of Work to ensure that no fire could harm his people, it may be created with a longer duration or with *Structure* Target.
+This substance costs at least 7 doses of Sovereign Reagent or 7 pawns of vis to create.
+*(Base 10, +1 Sun, +4 Boundary)*

 ### Succurro Salutem